 Encountering the common discomforts of early pregnancy, such as morning sickness and fatigue, may leave you seeking the comfort of your couch rather than the gym.

-However, it’s beneficial to know that even light physical activity, like a gentle stroll around your neighborhood, can significantly improve how you feel.
+However, it’s incredibly beneficial to know that even light physical activity, like a gentle stroll around your neighborhood, can significantly improve how you feel.

 Staying active during pregnancy isn’t just about keeping fit; it’s about cultivating energy, managing weight, and enhancing your endurance for the incredible journey of childbirth.